Nodular melanoma: What you need to know

 How is nodular melanoma diagnosed?

-Nodular melanoma can be diagnosed by your skin cancer doctor during your routine skin cancer check.
+Nodular melanoma can be diagnosed by your doctor during your routine skin cancer check.
 Since most people only get full-body skin examinations once a year, you might first notice the suspicious lesion while self-monitoring at home between professional checks.

 The doctor will use dermoscopy to assess the lesion’s characteristics, looking for signs of malignancies under the skin’s surface which are invisible to the naked eye.
 The doctor’s diagnosis will be confirmed with a biopsy, whereby a small sample of the skin is cut out and sent to a pathology lab to be assessed.
 The pathology results will determine whether the entire melanoma has been successfully removed with the biopsy, or whether additional surgeries need to be carried out.